What are Capital Allowances in the UK?

 Unfortunately, capital gains tax isn’t the only money you might have to fork out if you sell a capital asset.
 You may have to pay a balancing charge if:

-- You sold the asset for more than the annual investment allowance or writing down allowances you claimed
+- The asset sold for more than the annual investment allowance or writing down allowances you claimed.

 - You have to pay the balancing charge even if no capital gains tax is due.